morpho-org/pre-liquidation/README.md

 - the close factor is `preCF1` when the position LTV is equal to `preLLTV` and `preCF2` when the LTV is equal `LLTV`
 - the liquidation incentive factor is `preLIF1` when the position LTV equals `preLLTV` and `preLIF2` when the LTV is equal to `LLTV`

-This computation is represented in the Figure 1.
+This computation is represented here:

 <img width="1061" alt="pre-liquidation-cf-and-lif" src="https://github.com/user-attachments/assets/0c11c961-a046-4701-9063-9f6b84a6c3b2">